defionscode/books/README.md

 - [The Game][9] by Neil Strauss
 - [Awaken the Giant Within : How to Take Immediate Control of Your Mental, Emotional, Physical and Financial Destiny!][10] by Tony Robbins
 - [What I Learned Losing a Million Dollars][14]: by Jim Paul and Brendan Moynihan
+- [Winning through Intimidation: How to Be the Victor, Not the Victim, in Business and in Life][17]: by Robert Ringer

 [0]:https://smile.amazon.com/Reinventing-Organizations-Frederic-Laloux/dp/2960133501
 [1]:https://smile.amazon.com/High-Output-Management-Andrew-Grove/dp/0679762884